8 Powerful Foods For Lowering Your Blood Pressure

-High blood pressure, also known as hypertension, is no stranger to the American population.
-According to the Centers for Disease Control and Prevention, 1 in 3 adults in the United States have high blood pressure.1This condition is characterized by a blood pressure level of 140/90 mmHg or higher.
-It can increase your risk for undesirable conditions such as heart disease, stroke, kidney disease, and blindness – just to name a few.2
+In the United States, every 1 in 3 adults suffers from high blood pressure or hypertension.1This condition is characterized by a blood pressure level of 140/90 mmHg or higher.
+It can increase your risk for undesirable conditions such as heart disease, stroke, kidney disease, and blindness – to name just a few.2

 DASH To Lower Your Blood Pressure

-In addition to following the DASH plan, you can also reach for foods that have a proven history of lowering blood pressure.
-It might just be that extra boost that your heart needs.
+In addition to following the DASH plan, you can also reach for foods that help lower blood pressure naturally, like these:

 Furthermore, it improved glucose sensitivity in people who had high blood pressure and glucose intolerance.
 So go ahead and indulge in some dark chocolate.
-It is a real treat for your heart!4
+It is a real treat for your heart!5

-This delicious fruit known for its ruby red seeds has wonderful medicinal properties.
-A study in Phytotherapy Research delved into the effects of pomegranate juice by giving people with high blood pressure a daily glass (150 ml) of pomegranate juice between lunch and dinner for two weeks.
-Pomegranate, which is rich in antioxidants and bioactive polyphenols, was found to be effective at lowering blood pressure.5
+This delicious fruit has wonderful medicinal properties.
+A study in Phytotherapy Research delved into the effects of pomegranate juice by giving people with high blood pressure a daily glass (150 ml) of pomegranate juice between lunch and dinner for 2 weeks.
+Pomegranate, which is rich in antioxidants and bioactive polyphenols, was found to be effective at lowering blood pressure.6

 This juicy summer fruit is loaded with amino acids (L-citrulline) which can increase nitric oxide production.
 Nitric oxide widens your blood vessels and is associated with lower blood pressure.